All About Laser Cutting

 - Reflective Metals

 Why mention reflective metals when we’ve already mentioned metals?
-Because reflective metals bounce backlight that shines upon them, which this raises concerns when directing a high-powered laser beam at them.
+Because reflective metals bounce backlight that shines upon them, which raises concerns when directing a high-powered laser beam at them.
 If the metal were to reflect the laser, it could destroy itself.

 The answer to this problem comes in the form of fiber laser cutting.
 With this technique, fiber optic cables transmit the laser beam to the metal.
 Any light reflected does no damage to the fiber optic cable.
 Metals such as aluminum, silver, copper, and gold are all reflective and are vitally important in the production of automobiles and semiconductors.